kishoree1014-eng/Shiftroute-Logistic-Dashbord/README.md

 ---

-# 🙌 Acknowledgements

-Special thanks to my **mentor/instructor** for guidance and support in learning **Power BI, data modeling, and dashboard development** which helped bring this project to life.

----

 # 📬 Connect With Me

 If you like this project or want to collaborate, feel free to connect with me on **LinkedIn** -www.linkedin.com/in/kishoree23.